blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_afterDemographicOnly.md

 We don't yet have ACS data for 2020, so for now we are using 2018 ACS data in our post-stratifications.

-It’s also interesting to look at turnout "gaps": differences in the turnout rate between VOC and WNH voters.
-Rather than showing differences among states, these might highlight how policies and organizing within a state affect the VOC population and WNH population differently.
-The gaps are also somewhat more complicated to analyze since they depend on VOC turnout *and* WNH turnout.
-To save space here, we look at the gaps in a [separate note][gapNote_link].

 ## Two initial questions (and answers) about voter turnout and race

 Now we’re in a position to answer two questions about each state’s VOC turnout:

-- *How much worse (or better) was each state’s VOC turnout in 2016 compared with what one would have expected from demographics alone?*
+- *How much worse (or better) was each state’s turnout gap in 2016 compared with what one would have expected from demographics alone?*
 - *Which states have significant (positive or negative) state-specific effects?*

-\(1) Observed vs. expected VOC turnout in 2020 by state:
+\(1) Observed vs. expected turnout gaps in 2020 by state:
-Below we look *only* at the “State-Specific VOC Turnout”, taking the difference of the estimated VOC turnout in a state and the estimated VOC turnout *based on the demographics alone*.
+Below we look *only* at the “State-Specific Turnout gap”, taking the difference of the estimated turnout gap in a state and the estimated demographic turnout gap.
-CO is at the top with 4 point better-than-expected turnout of VOC and WA is at the bottom, with 8 point worse-than-expected turnout of VOC.
+CO is at the top with 7 point better-than-expected turnout gap and WA is at the bottom, with 16 point worse-than-expected turnout gap.